DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Procedural sphere, though, requires some special care: we need to provide the intersection shader so that the GPU knows how to intersect the rays with our procedural object.
-Closest hit shader is not needed, so we will use the `"SphereShadowHit"` hit group that only containst the intersection shader:
+Closest hit shader is not needed, so we will use the `"SphereShadowHit"` hit group that only contains the intersection shader:

 ```cpp
 m_pSBT->BindHitGroups(m_pTLAS, "Sphere Instance",  SHADOW_RAY_INDEX,  "SphereShadowHit");
 ```

-When TLAS is created with `BindingMode = HIT_GROUP_BINDING_MODE_PER_GEOMETRY` flag, the hit groups are individually specified for every geomerty in every instance:
+When TLAS is created with `BindingMode = HIT_GROUP_BINDING_MODE_PER_GEOMETRY` flag, the hit groups are individually specified for every geometry in every instance:

 ```cpp
 m_pSBT->BindHitGroup(m_pTLAS, "Cube Instance 1", "Cube", PRIMARY_RAY_INDEX, "CubePrimaryHit"  );